TECHNICAL I ELECTRIC BASICS

 series circuit calculations

-In a Parallel Circuit.
+In a Parallel Circuit

-In a parallel circuit, the current flowing through the components is different unless if the components have the same resistance value.
+In a parallel circuit, the current flowing through the components is different unless the components have the same resistance value.
 Since the components are in different paths, the current through each component is determined by its resistance.

 There is a special method of finding total resistance of two resistors in parallel that says: For any two resistors in parallel, their total resistance can be found by dividing their product by their sum.